CasperDoesCoding/CasperDoesCoding/README.md

 - 👨‍💻 All of my public projects are always available at my [github](https://www.github.com/casperdoescoding)

-- 💬 Ask me about **any of my public projects :)**
+- 💬 If you have any questions about any of my projects or if you need help with your project you can always contact me on discord.

-- 📫 You can reach me at my email **pandaa.casper@gmail.com*

-- ⚡ Fun fact **I've been coding for over a decade now, I think my first lines of code were written when I was 7 years old.
-Where I was following a tutorial on Youtube on how to make a game in Unity.**
+- 📫 I change my discord tag frequently so I have created a [server](https://discord.gg/F7URqspcRs) where you can always find my account.

 <h3 align="left">Connect with me:</h3>
 <p align="left">